Tanay-Kar/Lacuna/README.md

 ## Installation
 #### 1. Installing css
-- If you have not already, follow the [Zen Live Editing](https://docs.zen-browser.app/guides/live-editing) guide to first make your own **chrome** folder.
+- If you have not already, follow the [Zen Live Editing](https://docs.zen-browser.app/guides/live-editing) guide to first create your **chrome** folder.
-- Download this repository and copy the contents of the `css/` folder to your `chrome` folder.
+- Download this repository and copy the contents of the `css/` folder into your `chrome` folder.

 > [!Note]
 > This will **replace** your previous `userChrome.css`.
-> Copy your previous userChrome css and paste it below Lacuna's userChrome css
+> Back up your previous userChrome.css and paste its contents below Lacuna's userChrome.css.

 - Restart the browser